Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Conclusion

+\item A boosting procedure, generated with a suitable AST, can well-approximate a probability distribution's tail using either of two estimators: ``MoCTail'', which we formulate here, and ``PoPTail'', due to \citet{BloinWibe2025estimating}.

-\begin{enumerate} \item An optimal AST exists and is strictly between zero and infinity, consistently across many target locations in the channel domain.
-It varies slowly with latitude, appearing (smaller, larger) in regions of (negative, positive) meridional wind shear, e.g., the (northern, southern) edges of westerly jets.
+\item The optimal AST is strictly greater than zero and varies slowly with latitude, appearing smaller in regions of negative meridional wind shear (e.g., the northern edges of westerly jets) and larger in regions of positive meridional wind shear (e.g., the southern edges of westerly jets).